City Refuge Retreat

 Full details from Great Vow Zen Monastery

-A three-day non-residential Zen sesshin held in silence at Heart of Wisdom Zen Temple, featuring zazen, service, work practice, oryoki meals, and dharma talk.
-Prior experience with a daylong zazenkai is required.
+A three-day non-residential in-city meditation retreat at Heart of Wisdom Zen Temple that includes many elements of sesshin, including zazen, service, work practice, oryoki meals, and dharma talks, held in silence.

 Saturday